Breast reconstruction is a physically and emotionally rewarding procedure for a woman who has lost a breast due to cancer or other condition.

 The creation of a new breast can dramatically improve your self-image, self-confidence and quality of life.
 Although surgery can give you a relatively natural-looking breast, a reconstructed breast will never look or feel exactly the same as the breast that was removed.

 The goal of breast reconstruction is to restore the breast(s) to near normal shape, appearance, symmetry and size following mastectomy, lumpectomy, or other trauma.
 It may be a good option for you if you have realistic goals for restoring your breast/body image.
 Reconstruction is performed on either an immediate or delayed basis and generally falls into two categories: implant reconstruction or reconstruction using a patient’s own tissue, which are often referred to as flap procedures.
-Board certified plastic surgeons Dr. Derby and Dr. Buchanan understand the emotional and physical challenges women can face during this difficult time.
+Board certified plastic surgeons Dr. Lynn Derby understands the emotional and physical challenges women can face during this difficult time.

 You are an ideal candidate for the Tissue Expander reconstruction procedure if you: